patrickjuchli/basic-ftp/README.md

 Set the verbosity level to optionally log out all communication between the client and the server.

-`get/set socket`

-Get or set the socket for the control connection.
-When setting a new socket the current one will *not* be closed because you might be just upgrading the control socket.
-All listeners will be removed, though.

-`get/set dataSocket`

-Get or set the socket for the data connection.
-When setting a new socket the current one will be closed and all listeners will be removed.

 `get/set encoding`

 Get or set the encoding applied to all incoming and outgoing messages of the control connection.
 This encoding is also used when parsing a list response from a data connection.
 Node supports `utf8`, `latin1` and `ascii`.
 Default is `utf8` because it's backwards-compatible with `ascii` and many modern servers support it, some of them without mentioning it when requesting features.
 You can change this setting at any time.